jasondev01/soma-v2.0/README.md

 ## Disclaimer

 This is a personal project intended for educational reference and/or purposes.
-The project is open-source and licensed under the MIT license.
+The project is open-source and licensed under the MIT.